TheGymRwanda/Real-Time-3D-Godot-Game-Group-X/README.md

 ## Objective

-Reach the finish line in the shortest time possible while staying on track and minimizing collisions.
+Complete all 3 laps in the shortest time possible while staying on track and minimizing collisions.